dfox47/khlmototravel.com/wp-content/plugins/wp-gdpr-compliance/readme.txt

 *Release date: 15th November 2021*
 * Improved the consent popup to also use the chosen font settings.
 * Smaller frontend css.
-* Fixed edge case of iframes in a noscript tag not bening loaded properly.
+* Fixed edge case of iframes in a noscript tag not being loaded properly.
 * Copy updates.

 = 2.0.3 =